wkentaro/labelme/changelog.d/README.md

 Release a minor version for any ready backward-compatible improvement and a patch for backward-compatible fixes; there is no minimum release size.

+Choose release versions by change semantics, independently of announcements.
+Announcements may highlight one feature or combine improvements across releases; no release automatically requires an announcement.

 To release version `X.Y.Z`:

 1. Run `uv run towncrier build --yes --version X.Y.Z`.